lastres/tictactoe/README.md

 It provides a game board representation and a way to fetch optimal moves from different game positions

-At the moment is just an OTP library, without supervisor tree of processes.

 It is based on the Minimax algorithm described here: https://mostafa-samir.github.io/Tic-Tac-Toe-AI/

 It also provides a game server that allows handling of the game status in memory.